FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Data Driven Pages

 Some sections are better suited to being driven by data.
 Jekyll makes this easy with lightweight YAML files in the `site/_data` directory.
 You can then iterate and filter the data there in various ways in a .liquid file.

 Examples of that are the customers page and the quotes widget.

 You can also go from asciidoc to liquid syntax.
 Examples of that are the 'related posts' section mentioned above, the themes form/api template docs, and the example apps.

 The theme pages are kinda complex because they a data file which is iterated over and conditionally generates asciidoc.
 This ascii doc is then included.
 Because you can't do includes of includes (that I could figure out), the liquid file has to be included in the top level file.

+## Where to put Expert Advice articles and supporting assets

+The Expert Advice articles are stored in a separate place from the regular blogs.

+Expert Advice posts:	`/fusionauth-site/site/learn/expert-advice/security`
+Images: `site/assets/img/advice/<subdir>`
+Stamps: `site/assets/img/stamps`
+UML diagrams: `site/_diagrams/learn/expert-advice/<subdir>`